Australian Bureau of Statistics

 Refers to a number of different lipid disorders (that is, conditions where there are too many fats in the blood).
-In this survey, a person was considered to have dyslipidaemia if they had one or more of the following:
+In this survey, a person (who participated in the NHMS) was considered to have dyslipidaemia if they had one or more of the following:

 For more information, see Cardiovascular disease biomarkers.

 Energy, measured in kilojoules (kJ), is required by the body for metabolic processes, physiological functions, muscular activity, heat production and growth and development.
 All energy reported in the Australian Health Survey (AHS) is energy including that from dietary fibre.